faizalrf/gcp/readme.md

 # Mountkirk Game Implementation 6m11

+This readme discusses how the deployment is done for the GKE cluster and the backend database.

 Start by the following two to set the user and project in cloud shell.

 ```